Skip to main content

 Also known as: the dip, duffing it

-A chili-dip is the most extreme version of a chunked chip — the club digs so far behind the ball on a very short finesse shot that the ball barely moves at all, sometimes traveling just a few inches.
+A chili-dip is the most extreme version of a chunked chip.
+This means the club digs.
+As a result, far behind the ball on a very short finesse shot that the ball barely moves at all, sometimes traveling just a few inches.

-A chili-dip is the most severe version of a chunked contact, reserved specifically for very short, delicate finesse shots — a chip or pitch from just off the green, or a short bunker shot — where the club digs into the ground so far behind the ball, and absorbs so much of the swing's energy, that the ball moves only a few inches or a foot or two, an outcome disproportionately embarrassing given how short and seemingly simple the shot was supposed to be.
+A chili-dip is the most severe version of a chunked contact, reserved in particular for very short, delicate finesse shots.
+This means a chip or pitch from just off the green, or a short bunker shot.
+This means where the club digs into the ground.
+As a result, far behind the ball, and absorbs.
+As a result, much of the swing's energy, that the ball moves only a few inches or a foot or two, an outcome far more embarrassing given how short and seemingly simple the shot was supposed to be.
 The name comes from the visual of the club "dipping" hard into the turf, similar to dipping a chip into sauce, well short of where the ball sits.

-The mechanical causes mirror a standard chunked chip — weight hanging back, an early scooping motion, or a low point positioned well behind the ball — but a chili-dip typically results from these tendencies being amplified by extra tentativeness on the shortest, most delicate shots, where golfers often try to make an unusually small, quiet swing to control distance and, in doing so, decelerate or manipulate the club with the hands rather than making a normal, compact but committed motion.
+The mechanical causes mirror a standard chunked chip.
+This means weight hanging back, an early scooping motion, or a low point positioned well behind the ball.
+This means but a chili-dip typically results from these tendencies being amplified by extra tentativeness on the shortest, most delicate shots, where golfers often try to make an unusually small, quiet swing to control distance and, in doing so, decelerate or manipulate the club with the hands rather than making a normal, compact but committed motion.

-Because a chili-dip is so demoralizing and tends to compound (a chili-dipped shot often leaves an even shorter, more delicate follow-up shot, increasing pressure and the temptation to get tentative again), the most reliable fix emphasizes trusting a slightly longer, more committed backswing and downswing at a normal tempo — even for very short shots — rather than trying to make an artificially small, "safe" motion that removes the natural rhythm and weight transfer a clean strike depends on.
+Because a chili-dip is.
+As a result, demoralizing and tends to compound (a chili-dipped shot often leaves an even shorter, more delicate follow-up shot.
+This increases pressure and the temptation to get tentative again), the most reliable fix emphasizes trusting a slightly longer, more committed backswing and downswing at a normal tempo.
+This means even for very short shots.
+Instead of trying to make an artificially small, "safe" motion that removes the natural rhythm and weight transfer a clean strike depends on.

-From a delicate ten-foot chip over a bunker, a player tries to make an unusually small, careful swing, decelerates through the shot, and chili-dips it — the club digs in well behind the ball, which barely rolls forward a few inches.
+From a delicate ten-foot chip over a bunker, a player tries to make an unusually small, careful swing, decelerates through the shot, and chili-dips it.
+This means the club digs in well behind the ball.
+This barely rolls forward a few inches.

 Why it matters

-A chili-dip is often caused by over-restraint on the shortest, most delicate shots, so the fix is frequently counterintuitive: making a fuller, more normally rhythmed swing rather than an artificially small, tentative one.
-SwingVantage observing swing tempo and weight transfer on these very short finesse shots can highlight excessive deceleration, which is the pattern most associated with this specific extreme miss.
+A chili-dip is often caused by over-restraint on the shortest, most delicate shots.
+As a result, the fix is frequently counterintuitive.
+This means making a fuller, more normally rhythmed swing rather than an artificially small, tentative one.
+SwingVantage observing swing tempo and weight transfer on these very short finesse shots can highlight excessive deceleration.
+This is the pattern most associated with this specific extreme miss.

 Common mistakes

-• Trying to make an artificially tiny, ultra-careful swing on very short shots — this often removes the natural rhythm and weight transfer needed for clean contact, increasing the risk of a chili-dip rather than reducing it.
+• Trying to make an artificially tiny, ultra-careful swing on very short shots.
+This means this often removes the natural rhythm and weight transfer needed for clean contact.
+This increases the risk of a chili-dip rather than reducing it.

 • Decelerating through impact out of fear of hitting the shot too far, which is the single biggest contributor to this specific extreme miss.